ESMValGroup/ESMValCore/doc/quickstart/find_data.rst

   We only provide one default `input_dir` since this is how ACCESS-ESM native data was stored on NCI.
 Users can modify this path to match their local file structure.

-  Default `input_file` will automatically load all the native ACCESS-ESM data(1850-2014), which will affects the efficiency of the whole process if you only need to evaluate a small period of time.
-User can add more specific time range (`{dataset}.{special_attr}-YYYYMM*.nc` e.g.) to avoid time cost in loading useless data.
+  Default `input_file` will automatically load all the native ACCESS-ESM data(1850-2014).
+  If you only need to evaluate a shorter period.
+Users can add a more specific time range (`{dataset}.{special_attr}-YYYYMM*.nc` e.g.) to avoid the cost of loading unnecessary data.

 Thus, example dataset entries could look like this: